Ceceo: Explaining the Spanish “Lisp”

 Have conversations faster, understand people when they speak fast, and other tested tips to learn faster.

-So, in today’s post, we’ll tell you all about the linguistic phenomena that causes this particular feature: ceceo, seseo and distinction.
-We’ll also cover some speculations about their origin.
-By the end, you’ll know all there is to know about the so called Spanish lisp
+In today’s post, we’re going to learn all about the linguistic phenomena around this pronunciation, known as distinction, ceceo, and seseo.
+We’ll also look at a few speculations as to their origins.
+By the end of the lesson, you’ll know all there is to know about the so-called Spanish lisp.

 Let’s get started!